Nikunj-Gupta/Nikunj-Gupta.github.io/content/callforcollabs/_index.md

 ## Call for Collaborations!

-If you would like to collaborate, please feel free to hit me up!
+If you would like to collaborate with me and my research lab, please feel free to hit me up!
 If you are at USC, we can meet in person too.
 I am on campus almost any time, any day!

 I enjoy working on almost any project that involves reinforcement learning, with a special interest in multi-agent reinforcement learning.
 I am also open to more general research ideas in deep learning and artificial intelligence.